LawleySpring2018/games-tourism-spring2018/Schedule.md

     * [Motive.io Overview](https://www.motive.io/)
     * [Motive.io Features](https://www.motive.io/features/)

-## <a name="week7">Week 8</a> (Mar 5/7): Reboot Develop Pitches
+## <a name="week8">Week 8</a> (Mar 5/7): Reboot Develop Pitches

-Before we leave for the break, you'll do a more in-depth pitch of your game, so I can decide if it should be submitted for the ["pitching sessions" at Reboot Develop](http://www.rebootdevelop.hr/reboot-pitching-sessions/).
+Before we leave for the break, you'll do a full pitch of your game, so I can decide if it should be submitted for the ["pitching sessions" at Reboot Develop](http://www.rebootdevelop.hr/reboot-pitching-sessions/) with a Magic Spell Studios affiliation.
 They require a trailer video and a five-minute pitch, followed by Q&A with the potential investors.
 You don't need the trailer video this week, but you should at least have a first draft of it storyboarded in PowerPoint.

-If I think the game will be ready to pitch at that level, I'll submit the application with a MAGIC Spell Studios affiliation.
+(If you want to pitch an additional game idea this week, you can do that as well.)

 ### Readings